Declaration and management of a public health event of state significance

 Outcomes

-HHSs shall achieve the following outcome:
+HHSs included in the scope of this directive shall achieve the following outcome:

 Method of declaration